dbravo27/diegobravo.github.io/_pages/about.md

 # About Dr. Diego Bravo

-## Senior Data Scientist & AI Leader
+## Senior Data Scientist & Mathematician

 I'm a Senior Data Scientist with over 7 years of experience transforming complex data challenges into production-grade AI solutions.
 My unique background—combining a PhD in Mathematics with extensive industry experience—enables me to bridge theoretical rigor with practical business impact.